 The UIU Advantage

-Enjoy the outdoors?
-Conservation Management allows you to combine a satisfying work experience with your love of nature.
-This major prepares you for rewarding jobs in natural resource management, park maintenance and enforcement, ecological fieldwork, and natural areas improvement.
+Do you enjoy being outdoors?
+Do you love nature?
+A degree in Conservation Management allows you to work outside while you protect nature and its wildlife!
+A degree in Conservation Management allows you to combine a satisfying work experience with your love of nature.
+This major prepares you for rewarding jobs in natural resource management, fisheries management, park management and enforcement, ecological fieldwork, and natural areas improvement.

 Why Conservation Management at UIU?

-- UIU’s Fayette Campus is ideally situated in rural NE Iowa among forested hills, rushing rivers, scenic parks and prime fishing and wildlife areas.
+- UIU’s Fayette Campus is ideally situated in rural NE Iowa among forested hills, traquil rivers, scenic parks and prime fishing and wildlife areas.
 Many lab courses are conducted outdoors.

-- Faculty are experts with real-world experience in wildlife, forestry, plant and environmental sciences who have a passion for helping students and creating engaging experiences to foster success in your careers.
+- Faculty have real-world experience working with and managing wildlife, fisheries, forestry, plant habitats, and environmental quality, and who have a passion for helping students and creating engaging experiences to foster success in their careers.

 Conservation Management Courses